TritonDataCenter/rfd/rfd/0129/README.md

 lag in our replicated Postgres setup, are there other aspects to our replication setup which are impacting performance ?

-- During shard async-rebuild latency increases substantially, what is the limiting resource during rebuild ?
+* During shard async-rebuild latency increases substantially, what is the limiting resource during rebuild ?
- - network ?
+    * network ?
-- Can the latency impact of async-rebuild be mitigated easily ?
+* Can the latency impact of async-rebuild be mitigated easily ?
-- During normal operation are we throughput-limited by the wal-transport ?
+* During normal operation are we throughput-limited by the wal-transport ?
-- Are there tuneables available for improving performance of replication ?
+* Are there tuneables available for improving performance of replication ?
- - full_page_writes (turning *off* should reduce volume of WAL)
+    * full_page_writes (turning *off* should reduce volume of WAL)
- - wal_compression (turning *on* should reduce volume of WAL)
+    * wal_compression (turning *on* should reduce volume of WAL)
- - wal_log_hints (turning *off* should reduce volume of WAL)
+    * wal_log_hints (turning *off* should reduce volume of WAL)
+	* commit_delay (group commit time-window)

 #### Other

-- Are there other tuneables for query execution which we should be modifying for our write-heavy workload ? (wal_buffers etc).
+* Are there other tuneables for query execution which we should be modifying for our write-heavy workload ? (wal_buffers etc).
-- Are any particular manta schema updates likely to improve performance ?
+* Are any particular manta schema updates likely to improve performance ?

 ### Moray

-- Metrics from large production deployment
+* Metrics from large production deployment
- - median/p90/p99 latencies for requests
+   * median/p90/p99 latencies for requests
-- For a single Moray-instance, what is the upper bound on the number of requests it can perform against the database ?
+* For a single Moray-instance, what is the upper bound on the number of requests it can perform against the database ?
- - create
+   * create
- - update
+   * update
- - delete
+   * delete
-- We have seen Moray consume lots of CPU, is this expected ?
+* We have seen Moray consume lots of CPU, is this expected ?

 ### Electric-moray